I know. S’mores BARS!

 - Once the chocolate has set, lift the bars out of the baking dish and gently transfer to a baking sheet (remove parchment paper to avoid burning).
 Top with halved marshmallows and broil on the top rack on high for 30-45 seconds (watch closely - they can burn quickly!).

-- Carefully chop into 9 bars and serve immediately.
+- Carefully chop into 9 bars (amount as original recipe is written // adjust if altering batch size) and serve immediately.
 Best when fresh.
 Store leftovers at room temperature, loosely covered up to 24 hours.

 *Dandies is an easy-to-find brand of vegan/gf marshmallows!
 I've found mine at local health food stores and Whole Foods.

-*Nutrition information is a rough estimate for 1 of 9 bars with the entire bag of marshmallows and no additional powdered sugar.
+*Nutrition information is a rough estimate calculated with the entire bag of marshmallows and no additional powdered sugar.

 *Recipe inspired by the S'mores dessert at Solstice Pizza in Hood River, OR.